-- 1 iOS11’s Name of the Game–Storage Savings!
+- 2 iOS11+’s Name of the Game–Storage Savings!

-- 2 But iOS 11 Changes Everything!
+- 3 But iOS 11+ Changes Everything!

-- 3 Need More Space Saving Tips for Messages?
+- 4 Need More Space Saving Tips for Messages?

-- 4 Wrap-Up
+- 6 Wrap-Up

-iOS 11 Small Changes = BIG IMPACT
+iOS 11+ Small Changes = BIG IMPACT

-When you update your iPhone to Apple’s newest iOS 11, there’s a lot of small changes that most don’t notice or pay attention to.
+When you update your iPhone to Apple’s newest iOS, there’s a lot of small changes that most don’t notice or pay attention to.
 But it’s often those small, unheralded changes that reap the biggest rewards.
-And such is the case in iOS11’s updated Messages App.
+And such is the case in iOS’s updated Messages App.

 - Fix iMessage Problems in iOS 11